 The wife's body does not belong to her alone but also to her husband.
 In the same way, the husband's body does not belong to him alone but also to his wife.
 Do not deprive each other except by mutual consent and for a time, so that you may devote yourselves to prayer.
 Then come together again so that Satan will not tempt you because of your lack of self-control.

 The point is that Christian spouses have an obligation to explore ways of giving sexually to their "other half" even when they don't particularly feel like it.
 This is far from implying that sex is a "chore" or an animalistic act.

 One last thought.
-If the disagreement you're having with your spouse is something more than a purely biblical or theological difference of opinion - if in fact you are experiencing serious conflict in the area of marital sex - then we'd urge you to seek professional counseling together.
+If the disagreement you're having with your spouse is something more than a purely biblical or theological difference of opinion – if in fact you are experiencing serious conflict in the area of marital sex – then we'd urge you to seek professional counseling together.
+Call us.
 Our staff would be happy to provide you with referrals to qualified marriage and family therapists in your area who specialize in sexual issues.
-You can contact our Counseling Department at this number.

 Sex and Intimacy